 In 2011, before AVG bought it, the company complied with a court order to hand over data that helped in confirming the identities of individuals involved in the LulzSec hacking case.
 HMA nonetheless promotes its services as a means of bypassing internet censorship under oppressive regimes, saying that as “we follow UK law, there isn’t a law that prohibits the use of Egyptians gaining access to blocked websites such as Twitter, even if there is one in Egypt”.

-In keeping with this, HMA’s glossy client includes a Freedom Mode lets you “access the web via the closest free-speech country”.
-Other settings enable automatic connection to the VPN as soon as Windows launches, SOCKS5 proxying and a Secure IP Bond feature that allows you specify applications that you want to allow online only when the encrypted VPN connection is up and running
+In keeping with this, HMA’s glossy client includes a Freedom Mode that lets you “access the web via the closest free-speech country”.
+Other settings enable automatic connection to the VPN as soon as Windows launches, SOCKS5 proxying and a Secure IP Bond feature, which allows you to specify applications that you want to allow online only when the encrypted VPN connection is up and running.

-Hide My Ass! is one of the more expensive VPN providers around; a month-to-month subscription costs £7.99, while a £59.88 annual subscription works out at £4.99 a month.
+A month-to-month subscription costs £7.99, while a £59.88 annual subscription works out at £4.99 a month; a two-year subscription at £71.76 works out at just £2.99 per month.
 Physical editions containing a licence key are available to buy for the privacy-conscious.

 Related: What is a VPN?